koenhoeijmakers/laravel-filterable/README.md

 }
 ```

-... or resolve on from the container.
+... or resolve it from the container.
 ```php
 $filterable = app(Filterable::class);
 ```